rautranjit/rautranjit.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: An Imminent AI Engineer/Researcher/Scientist
+subtitle: A Human From Earth

 profile:
   align: right